iacore/svelte/site/content/docs/01-component-format.md

 Assignments to `$`-prefixed variables require that the variable be a writable store, and will result in a call to the store's `.set` method.

-Note that the store must be declared at the top level of the component — not inside an `if` block or a function, for example.
+Note that the store must be defined either...

+- at the top level of the component — not inside an `if` block or a function, for example,
+- with `let:` directive, then the store is valid only inside its scope

 Local variables (that do not represent store values) must *not* have a `$` prefix.